w3f/w3f-education/docs/Substrate/section1/what-is-substrate.md

 Substrate is a modular framework that enables you to create domain-specific blockchains by composing custom or pre-built components.
 The *Framework for Runtime Aggregation of Modularized Entities (**FRAME**)* is a set of modules and support libraries that simplify runtime development.
 In Substrate, these modules are called **pallets**, each hosting domain-specific logic to include in a chain's runtime.

-Substrate may be utilized to create a solo chain and parachain for a relay chain like Polkadot (respectively).
+Substrate may be utilized to create a solo chain or a parachain for a relay chain like Polkadot or Kusama.
 At its core, it is a set of Rust crates that provide the most basic primitives and protocols to implement a distributed state machine, such as a blockchain.

 :::info An analogy: React, the library for web and native user interfaces